egwaojeangel/retinalens-ai-diabetic-retinopathy-detection/README.md

 ## Limitations

-- CV parsing quality depends on formatting — heavily stylised CVs (columns, tables, graphics) may not parse cleanly from PDF
-- No persistent database — user accounts and analysis history are stored in browser localStorage only and will not persist across devices
-- Llama 3.3 70B may occasionally produce less nuanced advice for very niche or highly specialised roles compared to larger proprietary models
-- The app requires a live backend — it cannot be hosted as a static site
-- No rate limiting implemented — not suitable for high-traffic public deployment without adding request throttling
-- Salary data is AI-estimated and may not reflect current market rates in all regions
+- Trained on preprocessed images — performance may vary on raw clinical fundus photos
+- Session timed out at epoch 16/50 — model likely underfit relative to its potential
+- No external test set evaluation beyond the validation split
+- No cross-dataset generalisation study
+- Not validated by clinical ophthalmologists
+- Not approved for clinical use

 ---

 ## Future Work

-- [ ] Export full analysis as a PDF report
-- [ ] Save and compare multiple analyses per user
-- [ ] LinkedIn profile URL input — auto-parse CV from profile
-- [ ] Job board integration — auto-fetch job descriptions from URL
-- [ ] Backend database for persistent user accounts
-- [ ] Rate limiting and usage quotas for public deployment
-- [ ] Email delivery of analysis results
-- [ ] CV rewrite assistant — full AI-powered CV editor
+- Resume training to full 50 epochs with class-weighted loss
+- External validation on unseen datasets (Messidor-2, DIARETDB)
+- Larger EfficientNet variants or Vision Transformer backbone
+- Cloud deployment (Hugging Face Spaces / Render)
+- Structured clinical report generation per patient

 ---

 ## Disclaimer

-> ⚠️ SkillBridge is an AI-assisted career tool intended to **support and inform** job seekers.
-It does not guarantee employment outcomes.
-All AI-generated advice should be critically reviewed and adapted to your personal circumstances.
-Salary figures are estimates based on AI knowledge and may not reflect current market rates in your region.
+> ⚠️ This AI system is intended **solely to assist qualified healthcare professionals** and does not replace clinical judgement.
+All outputs must be reviewed and validated by a licensed medical professional before being used in any clinical decision-making process.

 ---

 ## Author

 **Angel Egwaoje**

-Machine Learning Engineer | AI Applications & Full-Stack Development
+Machine Learning Engineer | Medical Imaging & Computer Vision

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/angel-egwaoje-416927280)
 [![GitHub](https://img.shields.io/badge/GitHub-Follow-black?style=flat-square&logo=github)](https://github.com/egwaojeangel)